 Shortly thereafter the entire Queen family dies, to a person, in the bomb blast.
 Human adventurers trying to protect their metahuman friends die in an explosion meant to protect non-powered humans.

 Magog's breakdown after Superman finds him in the wasteland that Kansas had become.
-He's been forced to watch for the past ten years what he was the catalyst for, which he hates himself for, especially the fact destruction in Kansas.
-He even calls out Superman for abandoning the world and allowing the people he created run wild.
+He's been forced to watch for the past ten years what he was the catalyst for, which he hates himself for, especially the destruction in Kansas.
+He even calls out Superman for abandoning the world and allowing the people he created to run wild.

 Magog: Your fault… you bastard.
 The world changed… but you wouldn’t.
 So they chose me.
 They chose the man who would kill over the man who wouldn’t… and now they’re dead.
 A million ghosts.
 Punish me.
 Lock me away.
 Kill me.
 Just make the ghosts go away.